Jim Webster Registered Member MBACP Counsellor/Therapist

 And Cognitive Behaviour Therapy (CBT), which can try to help you recognise and become more aware of your behaviours, thoughts, feelings, moods and emotions about a situation or particular event in your life and to help you to change these thoughts, feelings and behaviours.
 CBT can help you to change how you think and feel and react to a particular situation, event or experience.

 After several years of seeing clients, I believe Counselling can provide a unique, beneficial and sometimes necessary additional support for a client at a time of great change, upheaval and uncertainty in their life.
 Many clients have said to me, that coming to see a counsellor wasn't quite what they had expected and that it had helped them in different ways.

 I hold a Diploma in NLP Foundation Skills (Neuro-Linguistic Programming), a Diploma in Mindfulness, a Diploma in Person-Centred Counselling, an HND in Cognitive Behaviour Therapy (CBT) and a Diploma in Cognitive Behavioural Therapy (CBT) and I work from my home.

-I attend regular monthly Supervision of my client work and hold Professional Insurance and I continue to build upon my professional knowledge and experience by attending Continuing Professional Development Qualifications including; Counselling Skills Advanced; Understanding Domestic Violence and Abuse; Mental Health and Young People; Mindfulness; Psychotherapy; Bereavement Counselling; Meditation;
+I attend regular monthly Supervision of my client work and hold Professional Insurance, an enhanced DBS Certificate and I continue to build upon my professional knowledge and experience (CPD) Continuing Professional Development Qualifications including; Counselling Skills Advanced; Understanding Domestic Violence and Abuse; Mental Health and Young People; Mindfulness; Psychotherapy; Bereavement Counselling; Meditation;